To go immediately to your specific point of interest within this category, click below:

 Dancing Swing to New Music

-In this routine, we demonstrate how one can swing dance not only to swing music of many years ago, but also to contemporary tunes such as "Hey Ya" by Outkast.
+In this routine, we demonstrate how one can swing dance not only to swing music of many years ago, but also to contemporary tunes such as "Happy" by Pharrell Williams.
 The dancing in this song also demonstrates improvisation.
 All other dancing in the show is choreographed.

 --------------------------------------------------------------------------------------------------------------------------------